RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Goal

-The user can remove a movie from his favorite
+The visitor can remove a movie from his favorite

 ### Preconditions
-- The user has accessed the application page and view the movie list
+- The visitor has accessed the application page and view the movie list

 ### Main success scenario
-1. The user click on the remove from favorite button
+1. The visitor click on the remove from favorite button
 2. The system remove the movie from favorite
-3. A notification inform the user that the movie has been removed from his favorite
+3. A notification inform the visitor that the movie has been removed from his favorite

 ### Postconditions
 - The favorite is removed from the system
-- The user receive a notification
+- The visitor receive a notification

 ## Use Case Narrative : View favorite